google/kctf/docs/google-cloud.md

 * Deploy the Docker image to the cluster
 * Expose the Docker image to the internet

-Note: The cluster must be created before you continue, otherwise the following commands won't work.
+  **Note**: The cluster must be created before you continue, otherwise the following commands won't work.
 To create a cluster, see the preceding steps.
 Continue with the next steps if you already created a cluster.

 ## Call kctf-chal-create.sh to copy the skeleton
 Run the following command to create a challenge called "demo-challenge":